orsonteodoro/gcf2/profiles/gaming/README.md

         availability.
 The ot-kernel makes it easy to have and build different kernel flavors per release.
-For other kernel source ebuilds, you need to copy and paste the folder source, change the flavor suffix, and build each kernel manually or build each through custom scripting.
+For other kernel source ebuilds, you need to copy and paste the folder source, change the flavor suffix and EXTRAVERSION, and build each kernel manually or build each through custom scripting.

   - General kernel configuration policy